 As the Group's core operational unit, each Region is defined by territory, its operational resources (commercial and execution) and its projects.
 Each Region is responsible for their Profit and loss which requires full entrepreneurial leeway for operational decision making in respect of project execution and client relations.

-Seven regions have been defined with their respective activities, headquarters and current operating centers:
+Nine regions and business divisions have been defined with their respective activities, headquarters and current operating centers: